Rutland County Museum: Collection

 The Museum has one of the oldest surviving box wagons in the country.
 Built in Lincolnshire and used on a farm in Preston, Rutland it dates from 1755–1795 and is unusual due to its wooden axles.

 One of the smaller items on display includes the Brooke Reliquary.
-This small casket dates from the 13th Century and originates from the workshops in Limoges, France and is believed to have held the relics of a saint.
+This small enamelled casket dates from the 13th century and originates from the workshops in Limoges, France and is believed to have held the relics of a saint.
 The reliquary was discovered in c.1805, after years of being concealed on the site of Brooke Priory, when building work was carried out in the cellar of Priory House.
 The reliquary is decorated with Limoges enamel work in shades of blue, red, yellow and green with images of Christ with two apostles or saints.
 The robes on the saints are engraved on copper plates which were originally gilded, but this has now worn away.